ibraheem-moosa/explainxkcdbot/README.md

    * Install using `pip3` by running `pip3 install beautifulsoup4` or `sudo -H pip3 install beautifulsoup4` if it requires escalated privileges.

-### Obtaining Reddit API access credentials
+### Obtaining Reddit API access credentials-
-1. Create a Reddit account, and while logged in, navigate to preferences > apps
+1. Create a [Reddit](https://www.reddit.com/) account, and while logged in, navigate to preferences > apps
 2. Click on the **are you a developer? create an app...** button
 3. Fill in the details-
     * name: Name of your bot/script